freeCodeCamp/freeCodeCamp/README.md

 Express.js has `app.get`, `app.post`, `app.put`, `app.del`, but for the most part you will only use the first two.
 If you just want to display a page, then use `GET`, if you are submitting a form, sending a file then use `POST`.

-Here is a typical workflow of adding new routes to your application.
+Here is a typical workflow for adding new routes to your application.
 Let's say we are building a page that lists all books from database.

 **Step 1.** Start by defining a route.